-Future streaming can be achieved by going to Video > Render > Chromecast — now the certificate is accepted, the process is more streamlined.
+Future streaming can be achieved by going to Playback> Renderer > Chromecast — now the certificate is accepted, the process is more streamlined.

 Not Working?
 Try Google Chrome!

-While the above method should work (and will probably be added to the main stable release of VLC in future), it may not work for you personally.
-If this is the case, and you still want to stream video from your PC via VLC, and watch it on your TV with Chromecast, you’ll be pleased to learn that you do have another option.
+While the above method should work absolutely fine, it may not work for you personally.
+If this is the case, but you still want to stream video from your PC via VLC, and watch it on your TV with Chromecast, you’ll be pleased to learn that there is another option.

 It’s also possible to stream video from VLC to your TV via the Google Chrome browser.
 Just ensure VLC is loaded, then find the Cast button in your browser window (next to the address bar).
 Click this, then Cast to > Cast Desktop.
 With this done, click play in VLC, maximize the Window, and enjoy the video stream on your TV.

-You’ll find superior video quality when streaming directly from VLC, but Google Chrome is a good substitute.
+You’ll find superior video quality when streaming directly from VLC, but Google Chrome is a good substitute when all else fails.